Variety pack

 Common process associations: Washed

 Robert’s opinion: It’s a catimor from Colombia.
 Get it for the processing, not the varietal itself.
+At best, maybe some citrus, maybe some caramel/brown sugar sweetness.

 Dilla alghe